usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 not only the websites hosted by the public entity, but also websites operated on behalf of a public entity by a third party.
 For example, public entities sometimes use vendors to create and host their web content.
-The Department clarified that such content would also be covered by the proposed rule.
-27 The language the Department added to the general requirements provisions in § 35.200(a)(1) and (2) and (b)(1) and (2) does not change the meaning of the provisions, but rather ensures clarity about public entities’ obligations when they are acting through a third party, such as when they contract with
+The Department clarified that such content would also be covered by the proposed rule. {% fn 27 %} The language the Department added to the general requirements provisions in § 35.200(a)(1) and (2) and (b)(1) and (2) does not change the meaning of the provisions, but rather ensures clarity about public entities’ obligations when they are acting through a third party, such as when they contract with